alejandrogzi/chainify/README.md

   -g GENE, --gene GENE  Gene name(s) (comma-separated) -sf SHARED_FOLDER, --shared_folder SHARED_FOLDER
-                        Shared folder name used by the VM
+                        Shared folder name used by the VM -cl CLEAN, --clean CLEAN
+                        Clean all the temp files from path -n NAME, --name NAME  Name of the track
+  -d DESCRIPTION, --description DESCRIPTION
+                        Description of the track
 ```

 where: